kitswas/VirtualGamePad/content/FAQ.md

 With a bit of remapping, almost everything is playable.

-You can find a few [sample profiles here](https://gist.github.com/kitswas/b7a100954de7dd7dcbe52cd38a27c8cf).

 ## Analog Stick press (L3 and R3 buttons)?

 The L3 and R3 buttons toggle on a thumbstick long press (press and hold).